Montana Minimum Coverage Car Insurance: Requirements and Costs (September 2024)

 Free.
 Simple.
 Secure.

-Montana mandates that drivers carry minimum car insurance requirements, including bodily injury liability of $25,000 per person and $50,000 per accident and $20,000 for property damage.
-As Montana operates under an at-fault insurance system, the person responsible for the accident is also financially responsible for any resulting damages.
+Montana requires drivers to have minimum car insurance, including $25,000 per person for bodily injury, $50,000 per accident for bodily injury and $20,000 per accident for property damage.
+As an at-fault state, the driver responsible for the accident is financially liable for any damage.

 recency icon